mjtsai1974/DevBlog/introdution.md

 in my growth in machine learning foundation after CS221 on [Coursera](https://www.coursera.org/learn/machine-learning).
 It took me almost 2 weeks to summary all the details from its theorem to the formula deduction, finally algorithm of the real thing.

-* Support Vector machine Theorem
+* Support Vector Machine Theorem
 * What is KKT condition?
 * Operation flow in SVM algorithm